 GitHub: The Platform Behind the Software

-That’s the beauty of GitHub: It lowers the barrier of entry for collaboration, so anyone can pitch in their ideas toward projects of their choice, or start a project of their own.
+That’s the beauty of GitHub.
+It lowers the barrier of entry for collaboration, so anyone can pitch in their ideas toward projects of their choice, or start a project of their own.

 It’s difficult to imagine the world of open-source software before GitHub.
 Now, it’s ready for anyone to explore, including you.